ossf/allstar/README.md

   will override the default `allstar` label used by Allstar to identify its issues.

-- `issueRepo` is available at the orgainaztion level.
-Setting it will force all issues created in the organization to be created in the repo specfied.
+- `issueRepo` is available at the organization level.
+Setting it will force all issues created in the organization to be created in the repository specified.

 ## **Policies**